Team997Coders/BB2018BallFindingVision/FocusUF/readme.md

 This project only works on Windows, and only for the LifeCam 5000 camera.

-It would be greate to unify this project to work under all platforms, since this requirement exists everywhere.
+It would be great to unify this project to work under all platforms, since this requirement exists everywhere.

 This project does not use gradle for building.
 To build, do `dotnet build`.
 To run, do `dotnet run`.